subadhra-srinivas/Udacity_Fsnd_Item_Catalog_Project/README.md

 ## Description of obstacles and solution:

 I had problems implementing OAuth for login.
 Read the OAuth documentation.
-Got help from Udacity mentor for the additional materials.
+Got help from Udacity mentor for the additional materials regarding OAuth.

 ## API Endpoints: